 Celtic Research is one of the research firms who regularly feature on Heir Hunters – a programme that showcases the work of companies who search for the rightful heirs to fortunes left by people who did not make wills before their deaths.

 The company is one of around 40 firms in the UK who dedicate themselves to tracking down heirs across the UK – many of whom have no idea that they are entitled to a share of a potential fortune from one of their distant relatives.

 Hector Birchwood, from Celtic Research, said: “Because the nature of our work takes us across the UK, Europe and sometimes the rest of the world, we work very closely with agents and legal firms in all of these places to ensure that we can resolve the cases we work on.

 “We have worked with Gibson Kerr on a number of occasions and have always been delighted with the high quality, professional service that they have provided us with.”

 Gibson Kerr is a family-run law firm that has been established in Edinburgh for more than 100 years.
 It has an excellent reputation for providing a comprehensive service encompassing both property and personal law.
-The firm also has a dedicated Scottish PR strategy maintained by Edinburgh public relations agency Holyrood Partnership.
+The firm also has a dedicated Scottish PR strategy maintained by Edinburgh public relations agency Holyrood PR.